Title

 The revocation of former Acting Secretary Agnes VST Devenadera's amendments to the Bureau of Corrections Operating Manual reinstates stricter qualifications and privileges for inmate colonists, ensuring compliance with legal principles and the corrective goals of the penal system.

-According to the original provision reinstated by the revocation, a prisoner must have served imprisonment with good conduct for a period equivalent to one-fifth (1/5) of the maximum term of his prison sentence, or seven (7) years in the case of a life sentence, to be classified as a colonist.
+The Director may classify an inmate as a colonist if, among others, the inmate has served imprisonment with good conduct equivalent to one-fifth (1/5) of the maximum term, or seven (7) years in the case of a life sentence.

-The automatic reduction changes the life sentence imposed on the colonist to a sentence of thirty (30) years.
+Automatic reduction of the life sentence imposed on the colonist to a sentence of thirty (30) years (as stated in the reinstated manual text).

-The Director of the Bureau of Corrections may classify an inmate as a colonist upon the recommendation of the Classification Board.
+The Director may classify an inmate as a colonist upon the recommendation of the Classification Board.

 Analyze Cases Smarter, Faster